vmware-tanzu/sources-for-knative/DEVELOPMENT.md

 ⚠️ **Note:** If you are using a private registry for development you will need to pre create a ServiceAccount that have the required info and set the `Spec.ServiceAccountName` parameter.

-You can also grant the normal ServiceAccount access to your private repository.
+You can also grant the `default` ServiceAccount access to your private repository.
 For GKE you would do it like so:

 ```shell